fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 11.7.3 =
+* [Fixed] Fixes a bug that prevented the hours today sentence of "Open until 5pm today" from showing up near tables of hours of operation.
+A filter callback was not working to find the location terms in the site if they were empty.
+Not all dealerships tag their vehicles with a location, especially if they only have one store.

 = 11.7.2 =
 * [Fixed] Fixes a bug that was duplicating the transmission speeds in the string for some vehicles like "8 Speed 8 Speed Automatic"